YinggggJ/ABLNCPP/README.md

 ## Dataset
 The dataset of ABLNCPP is displayed in the data folder.

 high-confidence.fa includes the transcripts in the high-confident subset of LNCipedia 5.
-SPENCER.fa and LNCipedia5.fa contain ncRNA sequences with coding potential and ncRNA sequences without coding potential, respectively.
+SPENCER.fa and LNCipedia5.fa are positive and negative samples of ABLNCPP, respectively.

 >high-confidence.fa
+>
 >SPENCER.fa
+>
 >LNCipedia5.fa
 ## Usage
 1. Data Preprocessing